cotalabs/estate/README.md

 > a piece of landed property or status of an owner, with respect to property, especially one of large extent with an elaborate house on it

-Estate is essentially at Terraform UI/UX experiance that makes Terraform easier for everyone to use.
+Estate is essentially a Terraform UI/UX experience that makes Terraform easier for everyone to use.

-It it designed around a some key principles:
+It is designed around some key principles:

 * Self-service infrastructure as code for everyone
 * Reduce the learning curve of Terraform
 * Make the right way the easy thing to do
-* Standarize usage of Terraform across an organiztion
+* Standardize usage of Terraform across an organization
 * Get out of the way of a power user limiting impact on their productivity
 * Make management of Terraform easier